Sooty (2011 TV series)

-Premise
+Overview

-This series focuses on the storyline of Richard, the presenter starting a brand new job at "Slater's Holiday Park" set in a British coastal resort, along with Sooty (the titular character), Sweep and Soo.
+Sooty revolves around the storyline of Richard Cadell, the presenter starting a brand new job at 'Slater's Holiday Park' (filmed at Brean Leisure Park, which was co-owned by Cadell) set in an English coastal resort, who lives with Sooty (the titular character), Sweep and Soo, the group often causing chaos around the park, which gets Richard into trouble with the owner.
+Most episodes feature celebrity guests.